Icebane1331/CyberSecurity_MK/Homework_week_9/SubmissionFile.md

 ![pic](Images/Mailserver_lookup.PNG)

-    The resistance is not recieving any mail cause the new servers are not listed on the MX record page for their domain account.
+    The resistance is not receiving any mail because the new servers are not listed on the MX record page for their domain account.
     To fix the issue they need to add asltx.l.google.com and asltx.2.google.com to their MX record page.
     An example of what it should look like after a nslookup is as follows: